cyrusimap/cyrus-sasl/docsrc/sasl/developer/plugprog.rst

-If neither flag is set, the mechanism will handle the client-send first situation internally, because the client may or may not send first.  (e.g. DIGEST-MD5).
+If neither flag is set, the mechanism will handle the client-send first situation internally, because the client may or may not send first.
 In this case, the plugin must intelligently check for the presence (or absence) of clientin/serverin data.
 Note that the optional client send-first is only possible when the protocol permits an initial response.